DNPPrograms.com

 • Online Format: 100% online

-FMU enrolls new DNP students in the fall.
-Full-timers can be done in a year, while part-timers spread courses and clinical hours across two full years.
-While only 500 clinical/project hours are required, the program budgets in 540.
+FMU enrolls new Online MSN to DNP students in the fall.
+Full-timers can be done in a 1 year/3 semesters, while part-timers will spread their courses and clinical hours across 2 full years.
+While only 500 clinical/project hours are required, the program budgets in 540 hours.

 Frontier Nursing University